8 Vintage Kitchen Decor IdeasNovember 10, 2020

 5. Hang a Stenciled Sign or a Chalkboard

 A stenciled sign or chalkboard can be a great decor option in a vintage kitchen that will work nicely with the rest of your decor while also providing some utility.
 A chalkboard sign can be changed for the season or used for reminders for the family.
-It is a great addition to a vintage kitchen that will provide the opportunity for creative decoration.
+It is a great addition to a vintage kitchen that will provide the opportunity for creative decoration and can even be used as a kitchen accent wall idea.

 6. Turn an Old Soda Crate Into a Spice Rack